No-Go Theorem on Fault Tolerant Gadgets for Multiple Logical Qubits: Proof of the Central Theorems

-Hence, the logical action induced by the physical gadget $U$ must have an order that is a factor of $\mathrm{ord}(U)$. \\ \\ \textbf{Corollary.} If the order of the physical gadget is prime, then the induced logical action either has the same order or acts trivially on the logical qubits. \\ \\ The above lemma is valid for any physical gadget $U \in \mathrm{SU(n)}$ but we will be restricting our attention to physical gadgets belonging to a subset of the full unitary group, the Clifford group ($\clifford_n$).
+Hence, the logical action induced by the physical gadget $U$ must have an order that is a factor of $\mathrm{ord}(U)$.

+\textbf{Corollary.} If the order of the physical gadget is prime, then the induced logical action either has the same order or acts trivially on the logical qubits.

+The above lemma is valid for any physical gadget $U \in \mathrm{SU(n)}$ but we will be restricting our attention to physical gadgets belonging to a subset of the full unitary group, the Clifford group ($\clifford_n$).
 Physical Clifford gadgets always induce a Clifford logical action on a stabilizer code

+An important thing to note is that elements in the Clifford group can in principle have any order by adding a phase term.
+However, since a phase as well as a Pauli gadget induces a trivial logical action we would be ignoring their effect and restricting ourself to physical gadgets in the projective Clifford group.

+The key idea of the proof is to show that there exists a unitary operation in $\clifford_k$ of prime order that cannot be realized within $\clifford_{k-1}$.
+Consequently, to implement this Clifford operation on the logical qubits, one must realize a physical gadget belonging to $\clifford_k$, corresponding to a $k$-fold transversal gate.
+We show this with help of the following lemmas.